 Bang is one of the most popular breweries in Minnesota, located in an old storage bin in the city’s industrial sector.
 The locals love it because it focuses on sustainability and eco-friendly practices.
 The brewery even sources local ingredients and specializes in organic farming!
 There are growler options for beer enthusiasts, and what makes this place special are the hard-to-find beers that one rarely finds outside of Bang’s famous taproom!

 If you’re a fan of American IPAs, then the hoppy strong Bang is a must-try.
-With a 7% ABV, the Bang is still a pretty well-balanced drink with a good grain complexion, subtle hoppy as well as malty flavors, and peach, baked muffin, and earthy notes!
+With a 7% ABV, the Bang is still a pretty well-balanced drink with a good grain complexion, subtle hoppy as well as malty flavors, peach, baked muffin, and earthy notes!

 Utepils Brewing Company